 Natural treatments for acidity

-Coconut water: whilst drinking coconut water, the body’s pH acidic amount turns
+· Coconut water: When a person drinks coconut water, the body’s pH acidic amount turns

 alkaline and it creates mucus in the stomach.
 Mucous prevents the stomach from